Protokinetics For Physical Therapists

 Quantitative Gait Analysis provides information about the impact of impairments on functional movement, offering physical therapists important additional measures when assessing patients at intake or measuring progress in walking.

-Protokinetcs PKMAS software and Zeno Walkway offer:
+Protokinetcs PKMAS software and Zeno Walkway PROVIDES THE DATA TO:

-- Functional gait outcomes
+- Quantify functional gait outcomes

-- Testing treatment efficacy
+- Test intervention efficacy

 - Track and report recovery and disease progression longitudinally